F A Q

 Can I use multiple batteries?

-Yes.
-If you’ve got room for multiple batteries in your guitar, you can use two batteries wired in series to power your onboard circuitry at 18 volts.
-The output level will not appreciably increase, but you’ll have increased headroom and crisper transients.
+If you have room for multiple batteries in your guitar, you can use two 9v batteries wired in series to run your pickups at 18 volts.
+The output level will not improve significantly, but you’ll have increased headroom and crisper transients.
 This is especially useful for percussive/slap bass styles where you can generate enormous instantaneous power levels across the entire frequency spectrum.

 How long does the battery last?

+A typical EMG equiped guitar or bass will get up to 1,000 hours of battery life.
 All EMG pickups and EQ systems are designed for extremely low current drain.
-In addition, the pickup jack included with all models has a switch that disconnects the battery when the guitar is not plugged in.
-To maximize battery life, you should always unplug your guitar when it’s not in use.
+Additionally, the stereo output jack included with our active pickups has a switch that disconnects the battery when your guitar is unplugged.
+To maximize battery life, you should always unplug your instrument when it's not in use.

 What happens if the battery runs out?

-Below a certain voltage, the onboard active circuitry will stop working.
+Below a certain voltage, the active circuitry will stop working.
 At that point, you will hear little or no output from the guitar.
-Don’t let this happen to you!

 How do I wire my pickups up?

-Our pickup wiring color code is standardized across most models for simplicity: White = Signal Output Metal braid = both signal & power Ground Red = Power feed (+9V) to the active electronics
+Our pickup wiring color code is standardized across most models: White = Signal Output Metal braid = both signal & power Ground Red = Power feed (+9V) to the active electronics

-The EMG-89 wiring is quite a bit more complicated and is covered by it’s own tech page.
-Similarly, the color code for our accessory circuits looks like this: White = Signal Input Green = Signal Output Red = Power feed Black = signal and power Ground
+The EMG 89 and TW wiring color code looks like this: White = Signal Input Green = Signal Output Red = Power feed Black = signal and power Ground

 How do I wire a coil splitter?
 A phase switch?